ScooloV/bbpedia/docs/death_zone/match_events.md

 is a 2-7, Stunned, this Match Event expires without effect.

-(1-2, 3) D0DGY TRAPD00R *One of the trapdoors leading to the* *dungeon
+(1-2, 3) D0DGY TRAPD0OR *One of the trapdoors leading to the* *dungeon
 under the pitch has got a* *loose latch, and has swung open*

 *without warning!
-This could pose*
-*quite a hazard to the players, but no* *one seems concerned enough to halt* *play whilst it is fixxed.*
+This could pose quite a hazard to the players, but no* *one seems concerned enough to halt* *play whilst it is fixxed.*

 Randomly select one of the two trapdoors on the pitch.
 Until the end